devgemmy/devgemmy/README.md

 👨🏻‍💻 I am a Frontend Engineer at Nugitech,and a Tech Instructor at Nugi Innovations.<br/>
 🧑‍🏫 I build creative software and teach people to do same.<br/>

-⚡ Recently, I've been building React/Next projects, also learning how to integrate APIs into my projects and deploying it to Netlify.<br/>
+⚡ Recently, I've been building React/Next projects, also learning how to integrate APIs into my projects and deploying them to Netlify.<br/>
 🤗 I am optimistic and willing to add value to the success of the team through hard work, meticulous, and a solid understanding of frontend development.
 <!-- 💼 Have a look at my [portfolio](https://devgemmy.com) -->